 Petition letters were received from residents at 7470, 7472, 7478 and 7480 19th Avenue, and 7469, 7471 and 7477 18th Avenue advising that they have no concerns regarding the appeals requested.
 An email dated 2016 April 05, was received from the resident of 7478 19th Avenue advising they have no objections to the variances and would be unable to attend.
 MOVED BY MR. DHATT: SECONDED BY MR. NEMETH:

+THAT based on the plans submitted this appeal be ALLOWED.

+CARRIED UNANIMOUSLY

 MOVED BY MR. DHATT SECONDED BY MR. NEMETH

-THAT based on the plans submitted part (b) of appeal be ALLOWED.
+THAT based on the plans submitted this appeal be ALLOWED.

+CARRIED UNANIMOUSLY

 4. NEW BUSINESS

 No items of new business were brought forward at this time.

 5. ADJOURNMENT

+MOVED BY MR. POUND: SECONDED BY MR. NEMETH: